Blog

 Tick Tick task prioritization functionality

-You can also sort tasks by time, title, tag, priority, assignee, or a custom sorting.
+There are six different sorting orders available for your tasks.
+You can sort tasks by time, title, tag, priority, assignee, or custom sorting.

 Tick Tick task sorting functionality